 This idea was driven home for me as I was planning on some construction work around the home.
-We had several projects going at once and we (my wife and I) did all the work of researching on-line first.
-After pretty much deciding on several different products— flooring, decking, paint, etc. we then went to the .
+We had several projects going at once, and we (my wife and I) did all the work of researching online first.
+After deciding on several different products— flooring, decking, paint, etc., we then went to the .

 retail outlets for those products to make the final selections.
 Whom did we choose to do the work?
 Contractors who were recommended by friends as having done an outstanding job for them.

 No, we didn’t bother with second or third bids; we researched only the “user ratings” where we could and looked at previous craftmanship in some cases.
 No salesperson, advertising, or marketing informed our decision.
 We controlled the sales process right up to the end.
 All we needed was a way to place the order.
 There was no salesperson involved in the sales process until the very end.
 No marketing except a few brochures we picked up or the contractor provided.
 Ours was very much a buying process, not a sales process.
 That’s the way I, and I suspect you, like it.